 There are a few other tests the audiologist may perform during an audiologic evaluation.
 One of these is an otoscopy, in which the audiologist will examine the ear canal, outer ear and eardrum.
 Another test is a tympanometry, which determines how healthy the ear canal and middle ear are.

-Specialized tests are designed for adults with cognitive and developmental impairments, babies and younger children.
+Specialized tests are designed for adults with cognitive and developmental impairments.
 They test the auditory system, but are designed to be administered without the active participation of the patient, making it easier for the specialist to acquire correct data.

 What Should I Expect?

-Your evaluation will usually take about 30 to 40 minutes in time.
-Also expect to spend time reviewing and discussing your test results with your audiologist.
+Your evaluation can take anywhere from 40 to 90 minutes of time, depending on severity of hearing loss and supplemental testing needed.
 If your results show that you require hearing aids, you will need to allow for a time to discuss the different options available.

 The audiologist will ask you to provide medical history at your appointment, and will ask questions about any issues you feel you’re having with your hearing.
 They will focus on any issues you were having with balance, exposure to noise or tinnitus.
 Be sure to arrive prepared with a list of all supplements and medications you are currently taking.